gopika25boe10127/Bio-Chemical-Ingredient-Safety-Rater/README.md

 # Environment Setup & Execution:

 Execution Steps:
-Load the Script: Copy the Python code into a Google Colab cell.
+Python code: Code is typed in VS code.

-Initialize Database: Run the code; it will automatically create toxins.csv in the session storage.
+Initialize Database: Run the code, it will automatically create toxins.csv in the session storage.

 Analyze Product:
 Find an ingredient list (e.g., from a face wash or shampoo).